ShishirRJ/Arduino_Snake_Game/README.md

 * Upon uploading the code to your Arduino, the game will begin, with an opening song played by the piezo buzzer.
 * Use the joystick to guide the snake, collecting food represented as dots on the LED matrix.
 * Each time the snake eats, it grows in length.
-* Be cautious and avoid collisions with the wall or the snake's own body, as this will terminate the game.
+* Be cautious and avoid collisions the snake's own body, as this will terminate the game.
 * Your score is displayed on the 7-segment display.
 * The game ends with a closing song played by the piezo buzzer when you lose.
 You can restart the game by resetting the Arduino or by pressing the button on the Analog Joystick.